seanreid1997/code-institute-p4/README.md

 ## Acknowledgements

  <ul>
  <li>This is a resubmission due to missing the deadline date.
-Due to work, depression and personal issues this [[rpject is imcomplete.
-I'd like to thank the Code Institute staff for their continued support and understanding.</li>
+Due to work, depression and personal issues this project is incomplete.
+I'd like to thank the Code Institute staff for their continued support and understanding and also extend my apoligies for this performance.</li>
  </ul>

  [Return To Top](#SocialNet)